 Shih Tzu Temperament

 The Shih Tzu is an affectionate, sweet-natured and playful dog who loves humans and will follow its owner from room to room.

 They adore children and get along with other pets.
-Due to their small size, though, they are not suitable to have with toddlers.
+Due to their small size and dislike for being pestered, they may not be suitable to have around toddlers.

 The Bichon is cheerful, energetic, loving and affectionate with a curious and mischievous streak.
 They are quiet dogs who bark very little.

 They make ideal family pets as they love children and are good with other animals, although toddlers require supervision.

 Bishon Shih Tzu Temperament

 Due to the Zuchon’s parent breed’s love of human companionship, it’s best not to leave any of these breeds alone for extended periods.
 Isolation can lead to separation anxiety.